superluminar-io/super-eks/docs/decisions/0004-use-in-tree-ebs-storage-driver.md

 ## Decision

 For now we're going with the intree EBS provisioner.
-If the need arises, we're going to add the EBS or EFS CSI Driver, but we're speculating that they are going to be available as managed addons at some point.
+If the need arises we're going to add the EBS or EFS CSI Driver, but we're speculating that they are going to be available as managed addons at some point.

 ## Consequences